AlfredKemoi100/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds permission to all subdirectories
+Script that changes the group owner